Hiya, folks, I'm Rush Lindbaugh, the big voice on the right.

 And there's a lot of humanity to be served.

-I knew Mamon, if anybody would know it would get it.
+I knew Mamon, if anybody would know it, would get it.

-It's uh the Honeymooners, Jackie Gleason.
+It's The Honeymooners, Jackie Gleason.

-The lost episode which of course were never lost.
+Which, of course, were never lost.

 It was just a brilliant marketing scheme.

-You don't lose episodes it's absurd.
+You don't lose episodes.

 Ferris in Hartford, Connecticut.